Tetramatrix/flask-exercise/README.md

 2.1.1 Example to import bookmarks from a json source

-			This endpoint is password protected because it adds bookmarks to the database!
+			This endpoint is password protected because it can add bookmarks to the database!
 In the application I have included a default user "admin" and password "password".

 			Open a browser console and copy and paste and execute:

 			fetch('http://localhost:5000/avaaz/api/v1.0/bookmarks', {
 			  method: 'POST',
-			  headers: { 'Authorization': 'Basic ' + btoa("admin:password") },
+			  headers: { 'Authorization': 'Basic ' + btoa('admin:password') },
 			  body: JSON.stringify([{
 			      "title": "A arte de atingir seus objetivos simplesmente", "uri": "http://matthews-espinoza.com/",